What are the differences between strangulation, non-fatal and fatal strangulation and suffocation?

 estimated victims in the UK experience strangulation each year

-of female homicide victims in England & Wales on average each year are killed by strangulation or suffocation.
+of female homicide victims in England & Wales were killed by strangulation.

 25%